|Personal home page for:|

 Catlin uses modern Agile development methodologies, including iterative development (with scrumworks), test driven development, continuous integration (cruise control and bamboo), aggressive refactoring and collective code ownership.

 Summer 1994: 7 weeks work at the Marine Environment Unit, Joint Research Centre (Ispra, Italy).
-On contract with DJL software consultancy developing software to decode, display and atmospherically correct satellite image data.
+On contract with DJL software consultancy developing software to decode, display and atmospherically correct satellite image data from the SeaWIFS project.
 Carried out using pascal, fortran and IDL.

 Oct 1995-Oct 1997: PhD at Imperial College.
 The work was in the field of reconfigurable computing and hardware/software co-design.
 This was not completed, however as part of this work I designed, tested and built a reconfigurable computer based on XILINX 6200 FPGA's with an Intel i960 to run the OS and interface with the host computer.